ShreyaMahadev/DSCE-Nexus/README.md

 # DSCE Nexus

 DSCE Nexus is a project repository designed to streamline and manage various development tasks.
-It includes features like a semester calendar generator, working days calculator, and holiday management, built using React, Tailwind CSS, and Vite.
+It includes features like a semester calendar generator, working days calculator, and holiday management, built using React, Tailwind CSS, and Vite.<br>

+## 🚀 Live Demo

+Check out the live project here: [DSCE Nexus](https://dsce-nexus.vercel.app/)

 ## Features